colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 #### Translation Invariance

-Under the current architecture, for a model to learn the word "Pond" (a very useful word to learn), it needs to memorize a separate version for each place it can appear: `___ Pond`, `____ Pond`, `_____ Pond`, etc.
+Under the current architecture, for a model to learn the word "Pond" (a very useful word to learn if you want to generate place names), it needs to memorize a separate version for each position it can appear: `___ Pond`, `____ Pond`, `_____ Pond`, etc.

 We'd like our model to learn robust, position-invariant patterns and understand that "Hays Pond" and "Darby Pond" are quite similar (even though their vector representations are completely disjoint).

 One solution to this problem is to use a recurrent architecture.
 Another, which is more readily applicable to RBMs, is to use convolutional units.
-This is just like CNNs for vision tasks, where we have many collections of units - 'filters' - that each see small patches of the image, and share weights.
-These can detect features both low-level (lines), or high (faces), no matter where they appear in the image.
+This is just like [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) for vision tasks, where we have many collections of units - 'filters' - that each see small patches of the image, and share weights.
+These can detect features (e.g. lines, shapes), no matter where they appear in the image.

 We can do the same thing with text, except that our filters would be 1-d rather than 2-d.
-And if we stacked them, we could presumably also get low-level features at the bottom layer (e.g. common character bigrams and trigrams like "th", "ch", "ing") and more complex features at the top.
+For example, one filter might learn to recognize a consonant followed by a vowel *anywhere in the string*.
+And just as in vision tasks, we could stack convolutional layers, with higher-level layers detecting more complex features (like words and combinations of words).

 Again, the promise of this is strongly suggested by the weights we see on the hidden units above.
 Our hidden units are *already* looking at local regions of the input, and there's clear evidence that the model is having to learn and store the same pattern multiple times for different positions: [this page](/assets/recep.html) lists **20** hidden units that seem to be primarily responsible for recognizing `github.io` and `github.com` URLs.
 [Some](/assets/recep.html#unit109) are even pseudo-convolutional, trying to recognize two shifted versions simultaneously.